Neuromusculoskeletal medicine residency at LewisGale Hospital Montgomery

 Curriculum and rotation schedule

 Our program’s goal is for the resident to have a complete, broad-based musculoskeletal training experience.
 As such, our program tries to ensure that each resident has had a chance to spend at least one month in all musculoskeletal-related rotations at some point in their post-graduate training.
 Therefore, we consider each rotation to be a core rotation.

 However, for ONMM3 candidates, the program director will meet with each candidate at the beginning of their training and consider their prior musculoskeletal-related rotations before completing their final schedule of core electives to be sure that all requirements are satisfied.

 That is, incoming residents that have completed these rotations in the past will have the option to repeat these rotations or spend more time in OMM continuity clinic or with core OMM faculty.

-The OMM Department is committed to providing the complete spectrum of medical education for the resident doctor in training.
+Our OMM team is committed to providing the complete spectrum of medical education for the resident doctor in training.

-Four hours of each week are protected for didactic and clinical education to round out the residents’ training experience.
+Each week, four hours are protected for didactic and clinical education to round out the residents’ training experience.

 - Weekly anatomy review

 - Monthly MSK radiology rounds